Skip to content

 (505) 207-9333

-Xeriscape design is more than rock and gravel.
-A good Albuquerque xeriscape balances plants, shade, drainage, irrigation efficiency, maintenance, and curb appeal — tuned to high-desert sun, wind, freeze, and Southwest architecture.
+Xeriscape and water-wise landscape design in Albuquerque is more than rock and gravel.
+A good design balances drought-tolerant plants, shade, drainage, drip irrigation, gravel or mulch, boulders, walkways, maintenance, curb appeal, and ABCWUA rebate requirements — tuned to high-desert sun, wind, freeze, and Southwest architecture.

 What design covers